epam/ai-dial-adapter-vertexai/README.md

 }
 ```

-When the `region` isn't provided the default region from the environment variable `DEFAULT_REGION` is used.
+The default region from defined by the environment variable `DEFAULT_REGION` is used when the `extraData.region` isn't provided.

+> [!NOTE]
-Limitation: the region configuration is only supported for Gemini 2.0 and Anthropic models.
+> The region configuration is only supported for Gemini 2.0 and Anthropic models.

 ### Docker